vanshdvn2505/WebD-Selection-Task-2-Resell/README.md

 ###  1. Steps For Setting Up The Server
 - npm i (for installing dependencies)
 - create a .env file and add  all environmental variales listed in .env.sample file
+- in connectDb.ts fill the proxy details if needed
+- npm run build (command for compiling TypeScript to JavaScript)
-- node index.js (command for starting the server)
+- npm run start (command for starting the server)

 ### 2. SignUp
 - **Request Body:** <pre>`{